nccoutinho/DashKick_Analytics/README.md

    - Predicts the outcomes of the remaining matches in the Premier League 2023-24 season.
 This function utilizes advanced algorithms and historical performance data to provide insights into the potential winners of upcoming matches.
 It outputs a data structure containing predictions for the outcomes of all the matches including the remaining matches in the Premier League 2023-24 season.

 ##### `predict_league()`
    - Predicts the final league standings of the Premier League 2023 season.
+This function considers various factors, including team performance, player statistics, and historical data, to generate a projection of how teams will rank at the end of the season.

 #### Visualizations Module